|McKinley Hill's Venice Grand Canal Piazza|

 Funny how even if I didn't end up making Eastwood my workplace, I have a lot of family memories there.
-My brother had his wedding in Eastwood Richmonde Hotel.
+My brother had his wedding in the Eastwood Richmonde Hotel.
 We've spent countless family dinners in the different restaurants found in Eastwood.
 I like that small plaza that they have where you can find Eastwood's homage to Quezon City being the City of Stars.
 They have their own version of the Hollywood Walk of Fame but instead of international celebrities, you have the names of Filipino personalities lined up along the walkway.

 |Eastwood City Cyberpark|